tifanihusna/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I am Tifani Husna Siregar.
 I am an Assistant Professor at the School of Political Science and Economics, Waseda University.
 I am also a research assistant at the Asian Development Bank Institute.
 I received my PhD from the Graduate School of Economics, Waseda University.
 My dissertation focused on the impacts of minimum wages on the Indonesian labor market.
-Before going on my PhD, I worked as an analyst at the Bank of Tokyo-Mitsubishi UFJ, now known as MUFG Bank, in Jakarta.
+Before starting my PhD, I worked as an analyst at the Bank of Tokyo-Mitsubishi UFJ, now known as MUFG Bank, in Jakarta.